isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-new.md

     ![help](/help/assets/prerelease.png)

-If you do not see the PRERELEASE postfix, stop the server, delete the `[AEM SDK installation]/crx-quickstart folder`, and restart the AEM SDK .jar file with `-r prerelease` switch.
+If you do not see the PRERELEASE postfix, stop the server, delete the `[AEM SDK installation]/crx-quickstart folder`, and restart the AEM SDK .jar file with `-r ` switch.
 For more options, see [Troubleshooting](/help/troubleshooting.md)

 ### 2. Add Forms archive to local AEM SDK instance {#add-forms-archive}